TUM-DSE/research-work-info/checklist.md

 * [ ] Final presentation given to the advisors

-## Stage 4: Archive your thesis and presentation
+## Stage 4: Archive your thesis/report and presentation

-Archive the following  to the chair's theses repository
+Archive the following  to the chair's theses/report repository
 * [ ] Thesis/Report [PDF]
 * [ ] Presentation slides [PDF]